 The reporting person will be contacted and if desired, offered a meeting to discuss the incident in detail and explore a plan for resolution.

 The Chief Inclusion Officer will review and determine where incidents may be referred to:

 – Chief Inclusion Office & Title IX Coordinator

 – Human Resources

 The University advises anyone that has experienced or witnessed a bias incident to report it.

 Reports of unlawful discrimination or harassment alleging that a TCU staff or faculty member has violated university policy against another TCU employee may be referred to Human Resource for consideration and resolution appropriate to employment procedures.

-Reports of a hate crime—a crime motivated by racial, sexual or other prejudice and typically involving violence—may be referred to TCU Police, Office of Campus Life or Chief Inclusion Officer.
+Reports of a hate crime—a crime motivated by racial, sexual or other prejudice and typically involving violence will be referred to TCU Police, Office of Campus Life or the Chief Inclusion Officer.

-The Campus Community Response Team is part of the investigation of a bias incident but does not participate in any disciplinary proceeding or impose sanctions on the disciplinary process.
+The CCRT may make preliminary inquiries to gather necessary information but does not investigate matters or participate in any disciplinary proceeding or impose disciplinary sanctions.
 CCRT works within existing University rules and policies.
 All incidents will be referred to as already existing bodies for action.
-All members will meet each semester for discussion and training.
+All members will meet as appropriate and necessary to fulfill its mission.